DFU restore Apple Silicon Macs with macvdmtool

 -

-Put the target mac in DFU mode.
+Put the target Mac in DFU mode.

-~ % sudo macvdmtool dfu Mac type: J313AP Looking for HPM devices...
+Mac type: J313AP Looking for HPM devices...
 Found: IOService:/AppleARMPE/arm-io@10F00000/AppleT810xIO/i2c0@35010000/AppleS5L8940XI2CController/hpmBusManager@6B/AppleHPMBusController/hpm0/AppleHPMARM Connection: Source Status: APP Unlocking...
 OK Entering DBMa mode...
 Status: DBMa Rebooting target into DFU mode...
 OK Exiting DBMa mode...
-OK ~ %
+OK

 -

 Confirm the device is in DFU mode by launching Apple Configurator 2.
 It should look like this.
+(If it does not appear, try unplugging and plugging back in the cable between the host and target)

 -